IanYangChina/A-2-paper-code/README.md

-### TA2: Task Decomposition, Abstract Demonstrations and Adaptive Exploration for Multi-step Sparse Reward Reinforcement Learning
+### Abstract Demonstrations and Adaptive Exploration for Efficient and Stable Multi-step Sparse Reward Reinforcement Learning

 #### This is the official repository for the codes of the TA2 paper.